luojeffery/SING-EMAIL-GRABBER/README.md

 # SING EMAIL GRABBER
 Grabs all attachments and inline images from the inbox and sorts and stores the images in a directory.

-This project was made with JDK 15 and JavaFX 11.
+This project was made with JDK 15, JavaFX 11, and SceneBuilder.

 Dependencies:
 - JavaMail 1.6.2